HasteGaming/classic/docs/charter.md

 Thank you for taking the time to read this document, or explore raiding with <Haste>.
 This is a living document, and it will be updated over time to reflect the current state.

-# Quick overview

-- We're a semi hardcore group which leans toward hardcore.
+- We're a progression gaming group which leans toward hardcore.
 - We like to have fun.
 This often means exploring various aspects of the human condition together.
-- We run multiple raids with the goal of maximizing guild strength.
-Guild strength is measured by production of highest ilevel loot from the highest level of content within our raid schedule.
-- Raid days: Tues-Thurs 6:30pm - 10:00pm PST.
-- We use loot council backed with EPGP & progression focus.
+- We use loot council with analytics.
 - A core tenant of our system is to reward individuals who have dedicated themselves to those around them.
+- Raid days:
+	- We wil
+	- Tues-Thurs 6:30pm - 10:00pm PST.

 # Individual expectations